altunixon/wips/lns/altina_ln/ASP-24-Chapter_4_The_Fifth_Campaign_against_Fort_Volks.md

 The chief of staff reported at noon.

 "The reinforcements from the capital would arrive tomorrow morning.
-We would then be able to repel the enemies."
+We would then be able to repel the enemies."<br/>

-"Hmm."
+"Hmm."<br/>

 Moving troops from the capital to the fort would only take 2 days, it had been several days since these enemies showed up.
 Weingartner thought the capital was taking things too lightly.

 "There have been no casualties, but a lot of the men complained they couldn't sleep because of the cannons.
-There is a line before the infirmary right now."
+There is a line before the infirmary right now."<br/>

-"Please do what you can about this."
+"Please do what you can about this."<br/>

 "Yes!
-Recently, the soldiers had the illusion of hearing sounds besides cannon fire."
+Recently, the soldiers had the illusion of hearing sounds besides cannon fire."<br/>

-"They kept hearing things?"
+"They kept hearing things?"<br/>

 The chief of staff nodded.

 Weingartner bended his head to the side and said:

 "I didn't feel anything at all...
-Did a lot of the men have this problem?"
+Did a lot of the men have this problem?"<br/>

 "Several of the troops residing on the first level seemed to be hearing things.
-Maybe the impact from the bombardment is too strong."
+Maybe the impact from the bombardment is too strong."<br/>

-"When doing my rounds, I felt the higher levels to be shaking harder though."
+"When doing my rounds, I felt the higher levels to be shaking harder though."<br/>

 Something felt off.